kyle-tennison/Magnetite/under-the-hood.md

 \end{bmatrix}
 $$

 There's one more trick we can apply here.
 It turns out that the area of a triangle can be defined as $A=\frac12|det(J)|$.
-Thus, we can replace the $det(J)$ term in the equation above with the area of the element, A.
+Thus, we can replace the $det(J)$ term in the equation above with twice the area of the element, A.

 $$
 \begin{bmatrix}